oauth-wg/draft-ietf-oauth-status-list/draft-looker-jwt-cwt-status-list.md

 3. The result of the gZIP compression is then encoded as URL-safe base64 encoding without padding encoding as defined in Section 2 of {{RFC7515}} and stored as a string.

-Example of a status list representing 16 statuses (1-bit status type) with indices 0 to 15 (2 bytes):
+Example of a Status List representing the statuses of 16 Referenced Tokens (1-bit status type) with indices 0 to 15 (2 bytes):

 ~~~ ascii-art